 I love this sugar cookie recipe.
 It is a holiday favorite of mine, and that was proven by the number of them that I ate over Christmas weekend.
 It is OBSCENE how many sugar cookies I am able to consume.
-Obscene, but mmmm, irresistible and delicious!
+Irresistibly and deliciously obscene.

 In a large bowl, combine: